eliotsykes/rails-activerecord-aerobics/README.md

 This is for all Rails developers of all experience levels.
 Consult a medical practitioner before beginning a new fitness program.

 The exercises build on each other to strengthen your query skills bit-by-bit.
 Take them as fast or as slow as you like.

+Use common sense and deduction to figure out what code is being asked for, then write it, wherever you encounter `YOUR_CODE_HERE` in the exercises.

 ## Draft Workout Plans (work in progress)